chrisdziewa/project-euler/README.md

 project-euler-js
 ================

-3 first project Euler projects completed as part of the curriculum from www.theodinproject.com
+3 first Project Euler projects completed in JS as part of the curriculum from [The Odin Project](http://www.theodinproject.com)